 On October 6, 2012, Timm “essentially” retired from public performance to focus on recording, production, and composing.
 His 2014 solo recording Here To Now was the first album to feature his work on touch style guitar in addition to his incendiary drumming.

-His latest full-length album, Too , was released on April 26, 2016.
+Here To Now was followed by Too , released on April 26, 2016.
 Looking back at his hard-rock roots while continuing forward in the progressive/experimental style he began working in on his last effort, the album shows his growth as a touch style guitarist, as well as taking his drumming in new, inventive directions.
 You can download Too through all major services.
 A 96kHz/24Bit hi-res audio version can be found on his Bandcamp site.

 Later that year, Timm released Intermezzi, an EP of 5 pieces recorded during the making of Too that weren’t included on the final album.
 The EP is available as a FREE DOWNLOAD via his Bandcamp site, and at a special low price through most major outlets.